sudo-self/xo.JesseJesse.com/README.md

 2. Log in via OAuth: `wrangler login` or use an access token: `wrangler config`
 3. Publish to Cloudflare Workers: `wrangler publish` (you might need to configure your `account_id` and `zone_id` in `wrangler.toml`)

-The worker serves the following routes:

-- `/` - returns `ui.html` without any further processing
-- `/api/game/:gameId` - can be used to start a WebSocket connection for the game `gameId`

 ## License